Launch your business in 10 days!

 #14.
 Web Design

-Average Annual Revenue: $239K+
+• Average Annual Revenue: $221K+

-Average Profit Margins: 5.3%
+• Average Profit Margins: 5.9%

-Startup Cost: $100-$1K
+• Startup Cost: $15K

-Time To Revenue: 1-3 months
+• Time to Revenue: 1-3 months

-Annual Market Growth Rate: 1.4%
+• Annual Market Growth Rate: 3.6%

-Best for: Designers, programmers, or anyone with website building skills
+• Best For: Designers, programmers, or anyone with website building skills

-These days, every small business needs a website.
-Designing these sites is among the best low-cost business ideas for entrepreneurs with graphic design or web development experience.
 You don’t even need these skills if you’re experienced with WordPress or a similar website building platform, though it’ll definitely be a value-add for customers if you can design custom graphics, layouts, or other features for their sites.

 Web Design Pros: